Person Born 1570 Died 31/1/1606

 But someone chose to warn Baron Monteagle who was sympathetic to the Catholic cause and was due to attend the opening of Parliament.
 The letter-writer was probably Tresham, one of the conspirators and Monteagle's brother-in-law.
 Monteagle passed the information on to the authorities who initiated a search and on 4th November Fawkes was found in the cellar with the gunpowder.
 Some of the conspirators died while being held and questioned in the Tower of London, allegedly of natural causes.
-Those remaining were executed in the usual gruesome fashion, four on 30 January in St Paul's Churchyard and the other four the following day in Old Palace Yard, Westminster.
+Those remaining were executed in the usual gruesome fashion, four on 30 January in St Paul's Churchyard and the other four, including Fawkes, the following day in Old Palace Yard, Westminster.

 The picture source website tells this story, using pictures at every opportunity.